-On , 2017, the noon buying rate of the Federal Reserve Bank of New York for the euro was €1.00 = \$ .
-Unless otherwise indicated, currency translations in this prospectus reflect the , 2017 exchange rate.
+On May 5, 2017, the exchange rate for the euro was €1.00 = \$1.0961 as published by the European Central Bank.
+Unless otherwise indicated, currency translations in this prospectus reflect the May 5, 2017 exchange rate.

 MARKET INFORMATION

 Our ordinary shares have been trading on Euronext Brussels under the symbol "ARGX" since July 2014.